 I wanted for nothing.
 I was grateful for everything.

-Before showering, I took to paper to remember what’s fortified me over the last decade, treasures I’ve stolen from strangers, family, friends, favorite writers, and thinkers that I’m taking into my new year.
-They’ve filled a well of wealth that never dries.
+Before showering, I took to paper to list what’s fortified me over the last decade.
+Treasures I’ve taken from strangers, family, friends, favorite writers, and thinkers that I’m taking into my new year.
+A well of wealth that never dries.

 Here are 35 lessons I scribbled in my notebook that morning, rays from the hotel window lighting the way.

 And yes, I tried to keep it cute and just do 31, but my hand had other plans.

 *If there are any lessons you find yourself holding near and dear year after year, I’d love to read them.